 Del Carmen & North Siargao Attractions

-- Taktak Falls — Hidden jungle waterfall in Del Carmen
+• Taktak Falls — Hidden jungle waterfall in Santa Monica (formerly Sapao), in northern Siargao

-- Magpupungko Rock Pools — Iconic tidal pools 30 minutes north
+• Magpupungko Rock Pools — Iconic tidal pools around 45 minutes north, depending on traffic and road conditions

 Planning Your Trip